Contributing to Poetry

 Picking an issue #

+If you would like to take on an issue, feel free to comment on the issue tagging @python-poetry/triage.
 We are more than happy to discuss solutions on the issue.
-If you would like help with navigating the code base, are
+If you would like help with navigating the code base, are looking for something to work on, or want feedback on a design or change, join us on our Discord server or start a Discussion.

 Local development #